Kimserey/BlogArchive/20181109_nginx_access_log_cloudwatch.md

 ![dashboard]()

-For example, we can monitor different endpoints on a dashboard and follow the error counts.
+For example, we can monitor the response time of different endpoints on a dashboard and follow the error counts.

+And that concludes this post on how to monitor upstream response time with Nginx on CloudWatch dashboard.

+## Conclusion

+Today we saw how we could setup monitor upstream response time on our application using Nginx and plotting it on a CloudWatch dashboard.